-On the anniversary of Billie Holiday’s death, Darryl Pinckney remembers Elizabeth Hardwick’s portrait of the singer, which first appeared in the March 4, 1976 issue of The New York Review, and later as a chapter in her book of autobiographical fiction, Sleepless Nights.
+Darryl Pinckney remembers Elizabeth Hardwick’s portrait of Billie Holiday, which first appeared in the March 4, 1976 issue of The New York Review, and later as a chapter in her book of autobiographical fiction, Sleepless Nights.

 When Elizabeth Hardwick was in New York in the 1940s, practically everybody called her Lizzie.
 Harry May called her Elizabeth.
 They’d been in graduate school together at Columbia.
 He’d dropped out before her.
 They’d found each other again after her husband, Robert Lowell, left in 1970.
 Lizzie said that Harry used to say his ambition was to sink into the lower classes and that was what he’d done, living out his life among railroad men in Virginia, in love with them.
 I think of 1975 and remember a tall, silver haired gentleman.
 I’m like you, he said, I think Elizabeth is the bee’s knees.
 Harry, she said, and blew a kiss across the room.